AppleBreak1/Z490-Vision-D-Customac/Customization.md

 - Inject device-id 0x3E9B

-# iGPU utilization in GPU Tab and GPU History Window
+# iGPU Utilization in GPU Tab and GPU History Window

 When you opt to use the desktop framebuffer it will just work.
 However, with the empty framebuffer + "enable-metal" property, system has to go through the sleep/wake cycle once in order to see the actual iGPU usage in Activity Monitor.